Andrew Agnew (actor): Career

-He has also written and Performed in his one-man revusical entitled "Dually Andrews".
+Agnew has also written and Performed in his one-man revusical entitled "Dually Andrews".
 He appeared as Peter in Gone but not Forgotten with Michelle McManus and Liam Dolan in 2017 & 2018 tours.

-Andrew appeared in the Christmas Pantomime Sleeping Beauty at Swansea's Grand Theatre between December 2009 and January 2010 starring alongside Malandra Burrows and Helen Fraser. before reprise the role in Basingstoke with Wendy Craig and Abi Titmuss.
+Agnew appeared in the Christmas Pantomime Sleeping Beauty at Swansea's Grand Theatre between December 2009 and January 2010 starring alongside Malandra Burrows and Helen Fraser. before reprise the role in Basingstoke with Wendy Craig and Abi Titmuss.
 He has also appeared twice in New Brighton in Aladdin with Dean Sullivan & Kelsey-Beth Crossley and reprised the role of Wishee alongside Bill Ward in 2018/19 season, this time also as Director.

-Andrew played Edna Turnblad in the hit musical Hairspray in Aberystwyth Arts Centre in 2012.
+Agnew played Edna Turnblad in the hit musical Hairspray in Aberystwyth Arts Centre in 2012.

-He played Smee in Peter Pan alongside Jennifer Ellison, Ace Bhatti and Gemma Hunt...
+Agnew played Smee in Peter Pan alongside Jennifer Ellison, Ace Bhatti and Gemma Hunt...
 He returned to the Churchill Theatre, Bromley the following Christmas to play Buttons in Cinderella with Matt Lapinskas, Anna Williamson and Jessica Martin.

-His voice appears on a few tracks recorded for the Woolly and Tig CD -Songs for Wobbly moments.
+Agnew's voice appears on a few tracks recorded for the Woolly and Tig CD -Songs for Wobbly moments.
 His songs include the lullaby "Counting Kisses" and The Elves and the Shoemaker as well as the new radio series on CBeebies radio.

-Andrew was one of the directors on series 1 of the new 2015 CBeebies programme for BBC Scotland called My Pet and Me.
+Agnew was one of the directors on series 1 of the 2015 CBeebies programme for BBC Scotland called My Pet and Me.

 He appeared on Pointless Celebrities on Kids TV Special and got to the "head to head" alongside Balamory favourite Julie Wilson Nimmo.

-He went on to star alongside Su Pollard and Matt Lapinskas as Muddles in Snow White at the Sunderland Empire.
+Agnew went on to star alongside Su Pollard and Matt Lapinskas as Muddles in Snow White at the Sunderland Empire.
 The 2015/16 Pantomime season saw Agnew starring as Smee in Peter Pan at the Malvern Theatres with Mark Moraghan and Hannah Jane Fox and again in Basingstoke with Gary Turner in 2017.

-2016/17 season had him Direct and Star in Sleeping Beauty at the Sunderland Empire playing Silly Billy.
+In 2016 and 2017, Agnew directed and starred in Sleeping Beauty at the Sunderland Empire playing Silly Billy.
 Faye Tozer from Steps, Vicky Entwistle, Amy-Leigh Hickman and Bobby Crush Co-starred.